 Critical value range: You can select the value range which represents the “red zone”.
 It will be marked red on the instrument.
 By selecting the “Outside” option in the radio box, you will invert the selection, i.e. all values outside that range will be marked red.
 If using a "Log instrument values" function, you will also be able to see the alarm range there as a signal overlay.

-Play sound on critical value: SIGVIEW will play a warning sound (taken from your Windows sound settings) when the value is in a critical zone.
+Play sound: SIGVIEW will play a warning sound (taken from your Windows sound settings) when the value is in a critical zone.

-Execute this application on critical value: You can enter the complete path of an external application to be executed if the value is in a critical range, i.e. if the value of the instrument enters the “red-zone”.
-You can also define how often this application will be called.
-SIGVIEW will execute defined application and pass current instrument value as a parameter to it.
+Execute application: You can enter the complete path of an external application to be executed if the value is in a critical range, i.e. if the value of the instrument enters the “red-zone”.
+You can also define how often this application will be called (see "Perform action no more..." option below).
+SIGVIEW will execute specified application and pass the current instrument value as a command-line parameter to it.
 For example, if your application is “C:\MyLogger.exe”, and a value of 45.4432 causes the alarm to go off, SIGVIEW will call “C:\MyLogger.exe 45.4432” command line.
-This function can also be used to simply log analysis values outside SIGVIEW in some regular intervals.
+This function can also be used to simply log analysis values outside SIGVIEW in some regular intervals (see Example below).

 Examples for executing external applications

 As an example for the external application, SIGVIEW distribution includes a “Logger.exe” application.
 You can simply copy this file from the SIGVIEW installation folder to some other folder and enter its path to the instrument dialog.
 Logger.exe will log the values passed from SIGVIEW in a *txt file with the name SIGVIEWLog_<current date>.txt in its working directory.